Subgroups help you organize your communications and members so that the right people are engaged in their work together.

 Subgroups work just like groups do, but are located within your group/organization, which we call the “parent group”.
 Most of the features and settings are the same as what you encounter in your parent group.

 Add a subgroup

-- name the subgroup, adjust any settings, and then invite people in just like you would in a group
+Invite people just like you would in a group.

 Manage your subgroups

 Subgroups can operate independently of the main group.
 For example, if the subgroup privacy setting is set to Secret, then only invited members can find this subgroup, see who is in it, and see threads.

 Subgroups can have their own coordinators, and, thus, the coordinators of a subgroup may not be the same as the coordinators of the parent group.